 A common approach for a server is to accept both HTTP and HTTPS connections.
 Conveniently, if our users request our website through HTTP, they get redirected to the HTTPS version.
 While the above behavior is very user-friendly, it might create an opportunity for a man-in-the-middle attack.

 Imagine using a Wi-Fi hotspot near a coffee shop and wanting to make a few money transfers in our online banking service.
 If the network we use is malicious, the attacker can intercept the initial HTTP request.
-We can deal with this issue with the response header.
+We can deal with this issue with the Strict-Transport-Security response header.

 The HTTP Strict Transport Security (HSTS)

-With the response header, the server informs the browser that it should only access the given website using HTTPS.
+With the Strict-Transport-Security response header, the server informs the browser that it should only access the given website using HTTPS.

 Preloading

-Besides the above, there is also the directive that is not a part of the official specification.
+Besides the above, there is also the preload directive that is not a part of the official specification.
 Google maintains a list of websites that should never work an insecure connection.
 Everybody can get their website there using the HSTS preload service.
 It is used by browsers such as Chrome, Firefox, and Edge.

 For google to accept us, we first need to meet a set of requirements.
 This means that we must:

-• have a valid SSL certificate,
+- have a valid SSL certificate,

-• redirect from HTTP to HTTPS on the same host,
+- redirect from HTTP to HTTPS on the same host,

-• serve all subdomains using HTTPS
+- serve all subdomains using HTTPS

-• use the directive.
+- use the preload directive.

 Removing a website from the preload list

-If we ever remove the directive from our response headers, Google would consider our site as not meeting the requirements.
+If we ever remove the preload directive from our response headers, Google would consider our site as not meeting the requirements.
 It might be removed automatically, but we can also use the removal form.

 Unfortunately, the removal process is not straightforward.
 Since the HSTS list is hardcoded into browsers, it might take months for the change to reach users with the browser update.
 The above means that we should be sure that we can support HTTPS for our entire website and its all subdomains in the long term.